Mary Hutchinson (writer): Personal life

 Although married until her husband's death in 1942, Hutchinson had many lovers, many of whom were part of, or in contact with, the Bloomsbury Group.
 She maintained a long term, indiscreet affair with Clive Bell from 1914 until 1927, who was married to fellow Bloomsbury Group member Vanessa Bell.
 On the other hand, her letters suggest that she maintained a similarly long term relationship from 1922 to 1930 with Aldous Huxley and his wife, Maria, although this was kept secret from the Bloomsbury Group and from Jack Hutchinson.
-Hutchinson also had brief liaisons with Vita Sackville-West and Matisse's son-in-law, Georges Duthuit.
-Mary Hutchinson and Virginia Woolf were intimate friends.
+Hutchinson also had brief liaisons with Vita Sackville-West and Matisse's son-in-law, Georges Duthuit, and had an affair with Virginia Woolf.

 Hutchinson and T.S.
-Eliot also maintained a close correspondence from 1916 until the last months of his life.
+Eliot maintained a close correspondence from 1916 until the last months of his life.
 She was also an early supporter of Samuel Beckett and corresponded with him throughout his career.
 Hutchinson was also interested in fashion and interior design, and remained an active patron of the arts throughout her life.
 She supported the publication of the literary and artistic magazine, X.

 She died in London in 1977.